 CRISPR-Cas9 has been called the ‘biggest biotech discovery’ of the century.
 This gene editing tool has already revolutionized biology research in the lab, making it easier to study disease and faster to discover drugs.
 The technology will also significantly impact industrial production based on microorganisms and the development of crops and food.

 But the one application that has made it famous is the modification of the human genome, which brings the promise of using CRISPR to cure disease.
-The first clinical trials testing CRISPR-Cas9 in people are underway in China and about to start in Europe and the US.
+The first clinical trials testing CRISPR-Cas9 in people are underway in China, Europe, and the US.
 So while scientists start venturing into tweaking our own DNA, it is worth to take the time to fully understand what CRISPR is, whether the expectations put in it are realistic, and what the actual benefits and risks of using the technology are.

 First of all, what is CRISPR-Cas9?

 CRISPR is short for ‘clustered regularly interspaced short palindromic repeats.’
 The term makes reference to a series of repetitive patterns in the DNA of bacteria and archaea that were discovered and extensively researched by Spanish scientist Francis Mojica in the 90s.
 These patterns are the basis of a sort of primitive immune system that bacteria use to ‘remember’ the DNA of viral invaders.
 Cas9 is a protein that can recognize the sequence stored within CRISPR patterns and cut all DNA molecules with a matching sequence.

 But it wasn’t until 2012 that Jennifer Doudna and Emmanuelle Charpentier, at the University of California, Berkeley, took the discovery a step further.
 They published a scientific paper showing what happened when the CRISPR-Cas9 system was taken out of bacteria and introduced in eukaryotic cells — the ones that make up more complex organisms like plants or animals.

 “When you cut the DNA of a bacteria, you kill it.
 But in eukaryotes, when you cut DNA you activate a repair mechanism that opens the possibility to rewrite DNA,” Mojica told me.
 “Jennifer and Emmanuelle did it in vitro and it worked wonderfully.”